Lauren-Mercedes/language-click/README.md

 https://github.com/user-attachments/assets/c322f468-4a85-4171-b37f-fa695355cf4b

 This was caused by the popup div being inserted inside the return button link anchor tags.
 I determined this was the case by moving the position of the popup close button, increasing the z-index and moving the entire pop up box.
-Isolating the link between the close button and the return button to html .
+Isolating the link between the close button and the return button to html.

 ### The answers generated for the buttons duplicate: